-- (a) Application and Judgment of Heirship is required when - (i) Application is filed for Independent Administration pursuant to Section 401.003 of the Texas Estates Code: - (ii) Application to make distributions from or to close intestate Decedent's Estate is filed; - (iii) Application to close deceased intestate ward's Guardianship Estate is filed and no administration is necessary. - (b) An Application to Determine Heirship must always request appointment of Attorney Ad Litem to represent unknown heirs.
+(a) Application and Judgment of Heirship is required when

+(i) Application is filed for Independent Administration pursuant to Section 401.003 of the Texas Estates Code;

+(ii) Application to make distributions from or to close intestate Decedent's Estate is filed;

+(iii) Application to close deceased intestate ward's Guardianship Estate is filed and no administration is necessary.

+- (b) An Application to Determine Heirship must always request appointment of Attorney Ad Litem to represent unknown heirs.
 Counsel must include an Order appointing an Attorney Ad Litem leaving a blank space for the Court to enter the appointed Attorney's name.
 Attorneys are appointed on a rotation basis by the County Judge. - (c) An Application to Determine Heirship must request proper Citation including Citation by publication and posting on the OCA website to unknown heirs and heirs whose whereabouts are unknown. - (d) Applications to Determine Heirship are scheduled for hearing without exception and generally requires testimony from three (3) witnesses (the applicant and two disinterested witnesses). - (e) The applicant must testify to the elements contained in Section 202.004 et. seq., Texas Estates Code.
 Testimony must be reduced to writing before the hearing, and the witness must swear to the truth of the writing at the hearing. - (f) Two (2) disinterested witnesses (those who are not heirs and are outside the second degree of kinship to the decedent) who have known the decedent for at least fifteen (15) years must testify regarding relevant family genealogy of the decedent, not conclusory statements of heirship.
 The testimony shall be in substantially the same form as the Section 203.002, Affidavit of Facts Concerning the Identity of Heirs.
 Testimony must be reduced to writing before the hearing, and the witnesses must swear to the truth of the writing at the hearing. - (g) If the Decedent was married on the date of death, the Judgment of Heirship must address ownership of both Community and Separate Property.
-The Attorney Ad Litem shall review the Judgment for correctness prior to hearing and approve the Judgment by signing it. - (h) The Attorney Ad Litem must interview the witnesses and submit a written report to the Court prior to the hearing and attend the hearing. - (i) Counsel e-file unexecuted Proofs of Death, Affidavit of Facts Concerning the Identity of Heirs, Death Certificate, and Ad Litem approved Orders to the Court before
+The Attorney Ad

+Litem shall review the Judgment for correctness prior to hearing and approve the Judgment by signing it.

-- obtaining a hearing date.
-Failure to timely provide the documents to Court personnel will result in cancellation of the hearing. - (j) Order for payment of Ad Litem fees must be submitted in a separate order for Reporting to the State.
+- (h) The Attorney Ad Litem must interview the witnesses and submit a written report to the Court prior to the hearing and attend the hearing. - (i) Affidavit of Service of Citation TEC 202.057 (if heirs or unknown or unknown location) - (j) Certificate of Service (all parties served) filed before hearing is held - (k) Counsel e-file unexecuted Proofs of Death, Affidavit of Facts Concerning the Identity of Heirs, Death Certificate, and Ad Litem approved Orders to the Court before obtaining a hearing date.
+Failure to timely provide the documents to Court personnel will result in cancellation of the hearing. - Order for payment of Ad Litem fees must be submitted in a separate order for Reporting to the State.
 The Order that must be used is located on the Probate Court's website.
 It must be completed and e-filed along with a Motion for Payment.